Dark-Alex-17/managarr/README.md

 - [ ] Support for Tautulli

+### Themes
+Managarr ships with a few themes out of the box.
+See the [Themes README](themes/README.md) page for more information.

 ### The Managarr CLI
 Managarr can be used in one of two ways: As a TUI, or as a CLI for managing your Servarrs.